 Pros

-- Optimized Performance: WordPress hosting comes with pre-configured performance settings like SSD storage, server-side caching, and CDNs, all aimed at speeding up your site.
+- Optimized Performance: WordPress hosting comes with pre-configured performance settings like SSD storage, server-side caching, and CDNs.

 - Enhanced Security: Security features such as malware scanning, DDoS protection, and automatic updates protect against common vulnerabilities found in WordPress sites.